Multiscale Growth Kinetics of Model Biomolecular Condensates Under Passive and Active Conditions: Introduction

 To bridge these multiple scales, time-resolved small-angle X-ray scattering (TR-SAXS) using synchrotron source has emerged as a state-of-the-art technique, enabling to track self-assembly processes with millisecond temporal resolution and spatial sensitivity ranging from a few to several hundred nanometers \cite{narayanan_recent_2017,chevreuil_nonequilibrium_2018,amann_kinetic_2019,dharan_hierarchical_2021,kra_energetics_2023}.
 Within the context of liquid-liquid phase separation, the assembly kinetics of a prion-like domain has revealed the existence of a double nucleation barrier to overcome before the condensate growth can proceed \cite{martin_multi-step_2021}.
-With the advent of ultra-small angles available at a very few synchrotron facilities worldwide, time-resolved ultra-small-angle X-ray scattering (TR-USAXS) \cite{narayanan_performance_2022} has extended the capabilities of X-ray scattering to the micrometer scale, and the spinodal decomposition of bovine serum albumin induced by YCl\textsubscript{3} was probed during the first two minutes following the mixing of components \cite{vela_kinetics_2016}.
-Likewise, coacervates composed of oppositely-charged polyelectrolytes were found to change from mass fractal to surface fractal morphologies while growing by coalescence \cite{takahashi_growth_2017}.
+With the advent of time-resolved ultra-small-angle X-ray scattering (TR-USAXS) \cite{narayanan_performance_2022} available at a very few synchrotron facilities worldwide, the capabilities of X-ray scattering have extended to the micrometer scale.
+For example, the spinodal decomposition of bovine serum albumin induced by YCl\textsubscript{3} was probed during the first two minutes following the mixing of components \cite{vela_kinetics_2016}.
+Likewise, coacervates composed of oppositely-charged polyelectrolytes were found to change from mass fractal to surface fractal morphologies during their growth driven by coalescence \cite{takahashi_growth_2017}.
 Nevertheless, how enzymatic activity regulates the growth mechanism, the local structure, and the morphology of biomolecular condensates -- compared to conditions lacking active processes -- remains experimentally unaddressed.